Rengo-Labs/CasperLabs-ERC777-client/src/clients/erc777/README.md

 This JavaScript client gives you an easy way to install and interact with the ERC-777 contract.

 ## How to deploy ERC777
-And then, you can run job using the follow command:
+Run job using the follow command:
 ``` bash
 npm run install:erc777
 ```